bluecadet/OpenAi-Api-Unity/README.md

+**Bluecadet Notes**: We've modified `ChoiceV1.cs` to add support for the OpenAI content filter.
+Specifically, we've added `logprob0`, `logprob1`, and `logprob2` as needed to process the results from OpenAI content filter (See [OpenAI API Docs](https://beta.openai.com/docs/engines/content-filter) for usage and examples).
+The original `logprobs` field doesn't work, and is left unchanged.

 **WARNING**: I'm currently not in a position to update this repo and keep up with changes to the OpenAI Api.
 From my end, I doubt updates will come.
 However, I will gladly accept pull requests to fix any problems in the code base.
 If anyone is interested in being a more active maintainer of the repo, please let me know.

 # OpenAi Api Unity